What is Arbitrage?

 It refers to the process of buying cryptocurrencies on one exchange at a low price and selling them on another exchange at a higher price.
 This is possible because different exchanges usually have different prices for the same cryptocurrency.

 This process is possible because of the way cryptocurrencies are priced.
 Remember that the cryptocurrency price is dictated by the pressure between supply and demand, of those who sell coins and those who want to buy them.
 A dynamic supply that gradually pushes the price down or up accordingly.
 This is what ultimately makes this type of practice possible.
+If You want to know where and how to buy crypto please read our article.

 How does arbitrage work?